 - Increase provider adherence to the 5A’s model.

-- Increase client understanding of the effects of prenatal smoking.
+- Increase caregiver understanding of the effects of caregiver smoking on infants.

-- Increase client access to resources to assist in smoking cessation.
+- Increase caregiver access to resources to assist in smoking cessation.

 - Sustain the use of the 5A’s resources at participating sites.